Keep Your Skin Brighter Than Christmas Lights These Holidays

 Brittle and wrinkled skin is a common sign of copper deficiency, with slower wound healing and higher inflammation.
-This vital mineral plays a role in collagen synthesis and is hugely pigmented - it keeps us soft, supple and shining.
-You’ll find copper in seaweed, nuts and a holiday-favorite, red wine.
+This vital mineral plays a role in collagen synthesis and is hugely pigmented - it keeps us soft, supple, and shining.
+You’ll find copper in seaweed, nuts, and a holiday-favorite, red wine.

 3. Top Up Your Zinc

 Zinc is another hardworking mineral essential for a vibrant, blemish-free complexion.
 It is involved in enzymatic reactions throughout the body, including healing wounds and clearing up tissue injury.
 Due to these properties, zinc is praised for healing acne, fungal infections, small irritations, and sores.
-It’s also a favorite for protecting our vulnerable skin from sun and pollution damage and reduces free radical production.
+It’s also a favorite for protecting our vulnerable skin from sun and pollution damage and reducing free radical production.
 You can boost your zinc these holidays with pumpkin seeds and seafood, or opt for a supplement if you’re the skin’s not loving the sugary treats.

 4. Boost Essential Vitamins; A, D, E, & C

 Vitamin A is needed by the body to produce retinol, influencing growth and activity.
 It has been known to prevent acne and affect skin aging.
 Vitamin D is synthesized by cholesterol and the sun and is praised for evening skin tone and treating psoriasis.
 Topical application has also been shown to reduce inflammation.
 Vitamin E is often busy strengthening immunity, reducing inflammation, fighting free radical damage, and moisturizing the skin through sebum production.
-Increasing Vitamin C intake, both internally and topically, also gives you bright, luminous and festive skin.
+Increasing Vitamin C intake, both internally and topically, also gives you bright, luminous, and festive skin.
 A daily dose is rich in antioxidants and vital for strong immunity, skin integrity, and wound healing, as well as being crucial in collagen synthesis, which keeps skin looking supple.

-5. Keep The Fibre Coming
+5. Keep The Fiber Coming

 Good quality fiber intake is so vital for keeping skin healthy.
 From providing matter to help our bodies detoxify to regulating the good bacteria in the digestive tract, fibrous foods are essential for vibrant skin.
-At the root of many skin, concerns lies an often undiagnosed skin disorder, so by taking care of our digestive system, it will, in turn, take care of our greatest and most visible organ.
+At the root of many skin concerns lies an often undiagnosed skin disorder, so by taking care of our digestive system, it will, in turn, take care of our greatest and most visible organ.